 The Doctor Loan: A Complete Guide to Physician Mortgages

-Almost everyone has a dream of owning their home.
+Almost everyone dreams of owning their home.
 And as a physician, it’s likely you share that dream.
 After all, you deserve it for spending years in medical school and training programs.

 Yet, it seems like everyone you know who’s not a doctor is further ahead in life and already buying their first home.
 When you’re new in your career and still paying off student loan debt, home ownership can seem nearly impossible.